pyxtal.db module

 select_xtal(ids, N_atoms=(None, None), overwrite=False, attribute=None, use_relaxed=None)[source]

-Lazy extraction of select xtals
+Lazy extraction of selected xtals from the database.

 Parameters:

-• use_relaxed (str) – ‘ff_relaxed’ or ‘vasp_relaxed’
+• use_relaxed (str) – Type of relaxed structure to use (‘ff_relaxed’ or ‘vasp_relaxed’)

 select_xtals(ids, N_atoms=(None, None), overwrite=False, attribute=None, use_relaxed=None)[source]

 Extract xtals based on attribute name.
-Mostly called by update_row_energy

 Parameters:

-• use_relaxed (str) – ‘ff_relaxed’ or ‘vasp_relaxed’
+• use_relaxed (str) – Type of relaxed structure to use (‘ff_relaxed’ or ‘vasp_relaxed’)

 update_db_description()[source]

-update_row_energy(calculator='GULP', ids=(None, None), N_atoms=(None, None), ncpu=1, criteria=None, symmetrize=False, overwrite=False, write_freq=100, ff_lib='reaxff', steps=250, use_relaxed=None, cmd=None, calc_folder=None, skf_dir=None)[source]
+update_row_energy(calculator='GULP', ids=(None, None), N_atoms=(None, None), ncpu=1, criteria=None, symmetrize=False, overwrite=False, write_freq=100, ff_lib='reaxff', steps=250, fmax=0.1, use_relaxed=None, cmd=None, calc_folder=None, skf_dir=None)[source]

 Update the row energy in the database for a given calculator.